biologyguy/BuddySuite/README.md

 If you're new to the command line, or simply want to get a better feel for how BuddySuite works, check out the [Beginners Guide](https://github.com/biologyguy/BuddySuite/wiki/Beginners-Guide).

 ## Installation
-Clone the repository to your local machine and run setup.py installer:
+Clone the repository to your local machine and run setup.py installer (or [fork](https://help.github.com/articles/fork-a-repo/) it if planning to develop):

     $: git clone https://github.com/biologyguy/BuddySuite.git
     $: cd BuddySuite
-    $: python3 setup.py install
+    $: python3 setup.py install clean

-This will ensure you have downloaded the necessary python dependencies and adds links to each program into your path.
- For example, the following command should return something similar (the exact path will be system specific):
+The project should now be in your Python PATH along with sym-links to the executables.
+For example:

     $: which seqbuddy
     >>> /usr/local/anaconda/bin/seqbuddy

-You may choose to also create a set of short-form symbolic links to each program, which can be very convenient if using the programs on a regular basis.
-First check to make sure your short-form command doesn't already exist; the following should not return anything:
+We also recommend creating a set of short-form symbolic links or aliases to each program, which are very convenient if using the programs on a regular basis.
+Furthermore, all of the [examples in the wiki](https://github.com/biologyguy/buddysuite/wiki) use the following short forms:

-    $: which sb
-    >>>

-Assuming no conflict, create a new symbolic link (note that the following can be system specific, your installation could be in a different directory):

-    $: ln -s /usr/local/anaconda/bin/seqbuddy /usr/local/anaconda/bin/sb
-    $: which sb
-    >>> /usr/local/anaconda/bin/sb

-A lighter-weight alternative to creating symbolic links is to create an alias for the command in your shell's rc file (e.g. ~/.bahsrc).
- Use the following example to decide what to add to your rc file:

-    # BuddySuite aliases
-    alias alb='alignbuddy'
-    alias db='databasebuddy'
-    alias pb='phylobuddy'
-    alias sb='seqbuddy'

-Then `which` would return something along the lines of:

-    $: which sb
-    >>> alias sb='seqbuddy'
-    >>>         /usr/local/anaconda/bin/sb

-All of the [examples in the wiki](https://github.com/biologyguy/buddysuite/wiki) use the following short forms:

 *Tool* | *Short-form*
 ---------- | --------